UWB-Biocomputing/Graphitti/docs/index.md

 ## Tools

-Here is documentation on the [GIS to GEXF](Tools/GIStoGEXF.md) tool
+Here is documentation on the [GIS to GEXF](Tools/GIStoGEXF.md) tool.
+This tool reads in Geographic Information Systems data, constructs a graph based on that data, and produces a GEXF formatted XML file that we can then pass into the Emergency Services Communication Systems simulation.

 ## Code of Conduct